 Honors & Recognitions

-Selected by his peers for inclusion in The Best Lawyers in America© in Environmental Law and Environmental Litigation (2005-2021); ranked as Greensboro Litigation—Environmental “Lawyer of the Year” (2015, 2017)
+Selected by his peers for inclusion in The Best Lawyers in America© in Environmental Law and Environmental Litigation (2005-2024); ranked as Greensboro Litigation—Environmental “Lawyer of the Year” (2015, 2017) and Greensboro Environmental Law “Lawyer of the Year” (2022)

 University of Virginia School of Law, J.D., 1987